WestDRI/cli_etc/content/workshops/2022_git_m2pi.md

 ### Get data from a remote

-If you collaborate on a project, you have to get the data added by your teammates to keep your local project up to date
+If you collaborate on a project, you have to get the data added by your teammates to keep your local project up to date.

 To download new data from a remote, you have 2 options: